History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: 7th century Frith Stool

-The Saxon Crypt - Remarkably, the crypt of Wilfrid's Saxon church is still intact, beneath the floor of the nave.
-A steep stair leads down into a dimly lit chamber that is as it was in Wilfrid's time.
-Many of the stones used to build the crypt came from the old Roman fort at Corbridge, 3 miles away.
+Remarkably, the crypt of Wilfrid's Saxon church is still intact, beneath the floor of the nave.
+A steep staircase leads down into a dimly lit chamber that is as it was in Wilfrid's time.
+Many of the stones used to build the crypt came from the old Roman fort at Corbridge, three miles away.
 There is a Roman altar stone, and two carved Roman stones set into the ceiling of the north passage of the crypt.
 The crypt can be visited during abbey opening hours.

 Another Saxon relic is a small copper and gold chalice, or cup, discovered in a stone coffin during renovations in 1860.
 The chalice was probably used by Saxon clerics to celebrate Holy Communion.
-It is on display in a protective glass case, but you can get a very close vew at the wonderfully intricate workmanship.
+It is on display in a protective glass case, but you can get a very close view of the wonderfully intricate workmanship.

 The town of Hexham has a lot to offer visitors, and there are several historic attractions within a short stroll of the abbey.

 Most photos are available for licensing, please contact Britain Express image library.